danhowett/trace/README.md

 **The Gentlemen** ransomware via a compromised MSP RMM tool — a novel supply-chain-adjacent intrusion vector, closed with full host analysis, lessons learned, and TTPs grounded in real-world reporting.
 See [Sample cases](#sample-cases).

-### Companion tools

-TRACE now sits in a small toolchain: **TRACE Brief** turns a finished case into a management briefing, and the **MFIRfinder → TRACE converter** brings validated findings from an MFIRfinder investigation straight into a case.
-See [Companion tools](#companion-tools).

 ### Reporting, IOC handling & integrity

 - Section-configurable incident report (PDF / HTML) with live preview, plus CSV, STIX 2.1 and ATT&CK Navigator export